 We also produce a termly Attendance Newsletter to keep parents informed of any issues relating to attendance, and include advice on a good routine to avoid your child being late to school, a reminder of the school term dates and much, much more.
 Newsletters can be viewed by clicking on the links below:

-Current attendance statistics in March 2021
+Current attendance statistics at July 2021:

 Tips for Improving Attendance